Edit

 We support three types of metrics curated by Microsoft to facilitate a comprehensive evaluation of your application:

 • AI quality (AI assisted): These metrics evaluate the overall quality and coherence of the generated content.
-To run these metrics, it requires a model deployment as judge.
+You need a model deployment as judge to run these metrics.

-• AI quality (NLP): These NLP metrics are mathematical based, and they also evaluate the overall quality of the generated content.
-They often require ground truth data, but they don't require model deployment as judge.
+• AI quality (NLP): These natural language processing (NLP) metrics are mathematical-based, and they also evaluate the overall quality of the generated content.
+They often require ground truth data, but they don't require a model deployment as judge.

 • Risk and safety metrics: These metrics focus on identifying potential content risks and ensuring the safety of the generated content.

 As you add your testing criteria, different metrics are going to be used as part of the evaluation.
 You can refer to the table for the complete list of metrics we offer support for in each scenario.
-For more in-depth information on each metric definition and how it's calculated, see What are evaluators?.
+For more in-depth information on metric definitions and how they're calculated, see What are evaluators?.

 AI quality (AI assisted) AI quality (NLP) Risk and safety metrics

-When running AI assisted quality evaluation, you must specify a GPT model for the calculation/grading process.
+When you run AI-assisted quality evaluation, you must specify a GPT model for the calculation/grading process.

-Screenshot of the Likert-scale evaluator with the AI quality (AI assisted) metrics listed in presents.
+Screenshot that shows the Likert-scale evaluator with the AI quality (AI assisted) metrics listed in presets.

 AI Quality (NLP) metrics are mathematically based measurements that assess your application's performance.
 They often require ground truth data for calculation.
 ROUGE is a family of metrics.
 You can select the ROUGE type to calculate the scores.
 Various types of ROUGE metrics offer ways to evaluate the quality of text generation.
 ROUGE-N measures the overlap of n-grams between the candidate and reference texts.

-Screenshot of text similarity with the AI quality (NLP) metrics listed in presents.
+Screenshot that shows text similarity with the AI quality (NLP) metrics listed in presets.

 For risk and safety metrics, you don't need to provide a deployment.
-The Azure AI Foundry portal safety evaluations back-end service provisions a GPT-4 model that can generate content risk severity scores and reasoning to enable you to evaluate your application for content harms.
+The Azure AI Foundry portal provisions a GPT-4 model that can generate content risk severity scores and reasoning to enable you to evaluate your application for content harms.

 Note

-AI-assisted risk and safety metrics are hosted by Azure AI Foundry safety evaluations back-end service and is only available in the following regions: East US 2, France Central, UK South, Sweden Central
+AI-assisted risk and safety metrics are hosted by Azure AI Foundry safety evaluations and are available only in the following regions: East US 2, France Central, UK South, Sweden Central.

 Caution

-Users who previously used oai.azure.com to manage their model deployments and run evaluations and have since onboarded to Foundry Developer Platform (FDP) will have a few limitations when using ai.azure.com:
+Users who previously managed their model deployments and ran evaluations by using oai.azure.com, and then onboarded to the Azure AI Foundry developer platform, have these limitations when they use ai.azure.com:

-• First, users will be unable to view their evaluations that were created using the Azure OpenAI API.
-Instead, to view these, users have to navigate back to oai.azure.com.
+• These users can't view their evaluations that were created through the Azure OpenAI API.
+To view these evaluations, they have to go back to oai.azure.com.

-• Second, users will be unable to use the Azure OpenAI API to run evaluations within AI Foundry.
-Instead, these users should continue to use oai.azure.com for this.
-However, users can use the Azure OpenAI evaluators that are available directly in AI Foundry (ai.azure.com) in the dataset evaluation creation option.
-The Fine-tuned model evaluation option isn't supported if the deployment is a migration from Azure OpenAI to Azure Foundry.
+• These users can't use the Azure OpenAI API to run evaluations within Azure AI Foundry.
+Instead, they should continue to use oai.azure.com for this task.
+However, they can use the Azure OpenAI evaluators that are available directly in Azure AI Foundry (ai.azure.com) in the option for dataset evaluation creation.
+The option for fine-tuned model evaluation isn't supported if the deployment is a migration from Azure OpenAI to Azure AI Foundry.

-• For the dataset upload + bring your own storage scenario, a few configurations requirements need to happen:
+For the scenario of dataset upload and bring your own storage, there are a few configuration requirements:

-• Account authentication needs to be Entra ID.
+• Account authentication must be Microsoft Entra ID.

-• The storage needs to be added to the account (if it’s added to the project, you'll get service errors).
+• The storage must be added to the account.
+Adding it to the project causes service errors.

-• User needs to add their project to their storage account through access control in the Azure portal.
+• Users must add their project to their storage account through access control in the Azure portal.

-To learn more about creating evaluations specifically with OpenAI evaluation graders in Azure OpenAI Hub, see How to use Azure OpenAI in Azure AI Foundry Models evaluation
+To learn more about creating evaluations with OpenAI evaluation graders in the Azure OpenAI hub, see How to use Azure OpenAI in Azure AI Foundry models evaluation.

 Data mapping

-Data mapping for evaluation: For each metric added, you must specify which data columns in your dataset correspond with inputs needed in the evaluation.
+Data mapping for evaluation: For each metric added, you must specify which data columns in your dataset correspond with the inputs that are needed in the evaluation.
 Different evaluation metrics demand distinct types of data inputs for accurate calculations.

 During evaluation, the model’s response is assessed against key inputs such as: